servo-cam/documentation/docs/source/addons.rst

 **No smooth movement of servos connected remotely**

-Depending on the speed of your connection (if it is a WIFI connection), there may be delays in sending commands and video images.
-To adjust the bandwidth to your connection, you can try to reduce the resolution of the transmitted video image on the client side, enable JPEG compression, or try to disable other applications that are currently using the network and generating a large load.
+Depending on the speed of your connection (if it is a WIFI connection), there may be delays in sending commands and video stream.
+To adjust the bandwidth to your connection, you can try to reduce the resolution of the transmitted video on the client side, enable JPEG compression, or try to disable other applications that are currently using the network and generating a large load.

 **Delays (lags) when connecting to the client**